By Diane Spicer

 This Jetboil is around $170 US at the time of writing this review, but we all know how prices swing wildly so take that number as a ballpark estimate.

-The system requires fuel canister(s), and if you buy the Jetboil brand, that will run around $6 per canister.
-Hiking For Her did not test compatibility of other brands of fuel canisters with this system.
+The system requires fuel canister(s), and if you buy the Jetboil brand like I did, that will run around $6 per canister.

-Is that too expensive?
-I'll let you decide for your own hiking style.
+I'll let you decide the answer for your own hiking style and budget.

-The Jetboil technology is straightforward, the system is stable when assembled, the fuel canisters are readily available, inexpensive and lightweight, and it didn't take up a lot of space in my backpack.
+Why spend more time than you have to waiting for water to boil on a backpacking trip?This Jetboil technology is straightforward to use, the cooking system is stable when assembled, the fuel canisters are readily available, inexpensive and lightweight, and it didn't take up a lot of space or weight in my backpack.

 Maybe you've guessed that technology plays a big role in my survival kit.

-I rely on well designed, foolproof and lightweight gear to give me a margin of safety, even if (hopefully) I never have to use it.
+I rely on well designed, foolproof and lightweight gear to give me a margin of safety.

-This Jetboil backpacking cooking system will be used for cold weather hiking and snowshoeing, and will travel in my backpack year round along with a few packets of freeze dried food & some fuel to give me peace of mind.
+On dayhikes, it will travel in my backpack year round along with a few packets of freeze dried food & fuel to give me peace of mind (and a hot cup of salty noodles when I need motivation).

-And here's one more: a disaster scenario at home.
-This little system will keeping hot water flowing until power is restored or I run out of fuel canisters.
+And here's one more scenario where a MicroMo would pull its weight: if a disaster occurs at home.
+This little system will provide hot beverages and reconstituted food until power is restored, help arrives, or I run out of fuel canisters.

-I have no hesitation recommending this Jetboil MicroMo cooking system to hikers anywhere in the world.
+That means I have no hesitation recommending Jetboil MicroMo to you, wherever and whenever you hike.

 Home page > Best Hiking Gear Reviews >